leo-mazz/freshair/doc/instructions.md

 ### Team pages
 Each team has a dedicated page on the website.
 You can personalize the top content of your teams' pages.
 Following the procedure described in the previous paragraph, click 'edit' on your chosen team, and just edit its 'body' field.
 Then, click 'Update Team'.
 **Please**: before doing anything adventourous with your team's body, like embedding content, get in touch with the webmaster.
+Refer to the Formatting Guide above at the beginning of this document.

 ### Moderating posts
 You have the ability of editing and deleting all the posts associated to the teams you're a head of.
 Use this power wisely.

+### Hub show
+You have the ability of editing the details of your team's show.

 ## Committee members
 If you are a member of the committee you should sign up for a user account on the website and request the role 'Committee Member'.